kmacbeth/projecteuler/README.txt

 README
 ======

+This my personal Project Euler solutions written in C++.

-Starting with Problem 51, C++11 will be used.
+Starting with Problem 51, C++11 shall be used.

 Missing
 -------

-Problem 44: need to determine mathematically an upper bound.
+Problem 44: need to mathematically determine an upper bound.